The History and Use of Silver Snuff Boxes

 Pocket: The pocket boxes were small and usually only held enough for about a day or two of use.
 They were small and slim, but still fashionable even when comfortably fitting into a pocket.

 Box: The larger snuff boxes were kept in the home and could hold several days’ worth of snuff.
 The shape of the boxes were not just simple rectangles, but there were a variety of shapes used from square to round and so forth.
 Snuff boxes made from porcelain often looked like trunks and there were some shaped like shells, although they were quite rare.

 It was during the 17th century when snuff boxes started to become more decorated, different materials came to the forefront like silver.
 Still, many of the snuff boxes were hand-painted, featuring tiny portraits to bucolic scenes to miniature landscapes.
 For the wealthy, many had cameos of themselves painted on the boxes.
-Some versions made in France were known as tabatieres, which used gold more than silver and were encrusted with amethysts, sapphires, and even diamonds.
-You could find them enameled, engraved, or chased.
+Some versions made in France were known as tabatieres, and used gold more than silver.
+Encrusted with amethysts, sapphires, and even diamonds they were very ornate.
+You could find them enamelled, engraved, or chased.